Leonore Piano Trio

 The Trio has since given concerts throughout the UK, Italy, Norway (Bergen International Festival and Oslo Concert Hall), Denmark and in New Zealand.
 Whilst in New Zealand they played to and coached a group of young musicians as part of the Sistema Aotearoa programme, and were adjudicators of the Royal Over-Seas League New Zealand Chamber Music Competition.
 Their concert in Hamilton was broadcast on Radio New Zealand.

 The Leonore Trio’s debut recording for Hyperion of the piano trios of Anton Arensky in March 2014.
 The disc received critical acclaim both nationally and internationally with praise for the Trio’s "revelatory playing" (The Observer) and “impressively wide range of timbres” (Limelight Magazine).
-Their second disc – a recording of Lalo’s piano trios – was released in 2015.
-It was described as ‘remarkable’ and ‘terrific’.
-In late January 2017, the Leonore Trio’s third disc for Hyperion was released.
-The trio were described as 'fine interpreters' of Nikolai Rimsky-Korsakov Sergei Taneyev with this disc of their piano trios.
-A disc of Johann Peter Pixis’ Piano Trios was released in January 2018.
+Their follow up disc – a recording of Edouard Lalo’s piano trios – was equally well received and was chosen as BBC Radio 3 Record Review's 'Disc of the Week', and their next disc of David Matthews complete piano trios, released on Toccata Classics, was Gramophone's Editors Choice, with the composer himself describing their performances as "definitive".
+In January 2017, the Leonore Trio’s third disc for Hyperion was released.
+The trio were described as 'fine interpreters' of Nikolai Rimsky-Korsakov and Sergei Taneyev with this disc of their piano trios.
+Their latest disc of Johann Peter Pixis’ Piano Trios was released in late 2017, expanding their catalogue of interesting and undiscovered works in the piano trio repertoire.

 This biography is for information only and should not be reproduced.